Comparison of normal ovary and polycystic ovary.

 There is no need to completely overhaul your diet or workout routine overnight.
 Take little steps, practice them consistently, and reward yourself for the progress you make.

 The same goes for exercise.
+Regular physical activity is essential in managing PCOS symptoms.
 Get some extra steps in by parking your car at the back of the grocery store.
 Maybe take a walk instead of watching TV, or do a 10-minute YouTube workout class during your lunch break.

 Some nutritionists recommend the DASH Diet for people with Polycystic Ovary Syndrome.
 This diet provides specific daily portion recommendations for various food groups to maximize cardiovascular health.5 However, finding a PCOS diet that works for you as an individual is key.
 A diet that helped a friend, parent or sibling lose weight might not work for you, and vice versa.